 Graduate Grading System

-2. for all the courses comprising the major field;
+2. All courses within the major field

-4. as a cumulative institutional GPA on all courses.
+4. Cumulative institutional GPA on all coursework

-D Not Passing for graduate coursework
+D Not Passing for Graduate Coursework 0.0

-F Failing
+F Failing 0.0

 I Incomplete (under exceptional circumstances, see below)

-IP In-progress (used for non-completed thesis coursework)
+IP In-Progress (used for non-completed thesis coursework)

 Q Withdrawal from course, no grade designated

-W Withdrawal from university, no grade designated
+W Withdrawal from the university, no grade designated

-P Pass
+P Passing

 S Satisfactory